+For senior

+hiring, apart

+from

+compensation

-For senior hiring, apart from compensation , they also care more about company culture and work-life balance.
+, they also

+care more

+about

+company

+culture and

+work-life

+balance.

-COMPARED TO COMPETITORS IN THE MARKET, WHICH OF THE FOLLOWING FACTORS ARE MOST IMPORTANT FOR YOUR COMPANY WHEN IT COMES TO ATTRACTING AND RETAINING THE RIGHT TALENT FOR YOUR OPERATIONS IN MAINLAND CHINA?
+Professional services company COMPARED TO COMPETITORS IN THE MARKET, WHICH OF THE FOLLOWING FACTORS ARE MOST IMPORTANT FOR YOUR COMPANY WHEN IT COMES TO ATTRACTING AND RETAINING THE RIGHT TALENT FOR YOUR OPERATIONS IN MAINLAND CHINA?
 (MAXIMUM 3 ALTERNATIVES)

-NOTE: The number of respondents for this question was 96.
-"Don't know/Not applicable" responses are included but not shown Industrial company in figure.
+People are our biggest asset.
+We offered very good packages to our employees despite the undergoing industry NOTE: The number of respondents for this question was 96.
+"Don't know/Not applicable" responses are included but not shown in figure.
 SOURCE: Business Climate Survey for Swedish companies in Mainland China 2025.